 From this point, you will want to start to provide some structure to your survey.
 This structure can be created by generating different section templates inside of the assessment template.
 To create a new section template you will scroll down the page till you see the New Section Template and click it.

 You will then be directed to New Section Template editing page.
 Here you can fill in the fields.

-For the purpose of this step-by-step instruction an example of something you might name a section is “Inspectable Item”, with an Order number or 10 (by not starting with 1 this gives you room to go in and adjust the order without having to change every order number throughout sections).
+For the purpose of this step-by-step instruction an example of something you might name a section is “Inspectable Item”, with an Order Number of 10 (by not starting with 1 this gives you room to go in and adjust the order without having to change every order number throughout sections).
 You would also give a description if necessary.
 At this point, you can click Save, or Save & New if you want to create more sections.

-At this point, a Section template will have been generated displaying the information of that section.
+At this point, a section template will have been generated displaying the information of that section.
 It will look like the below image:

 Now that you have successfully created a section template you will want to generate question inside of this section.
-To do this you will scroll down on the Section Template screen until you see the New Question Template button and you will click on it.
+To do this you will scroll down on the section template screen until you see the New Question Template button and you will click on it.

 You will now be on a New Question Template Editing screen, which will have many fields where you can edit and customize your question to meet your needs.